yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_data_functionalities.md

 + `dataset_config`: extra config arguments for loading the raw dataset.
 Mainly for the `load_dataset` method in HuggingFace `datasets` library.
 + `format_config`: some dataset format config items, which are used to map original data field names to unified ones.
 + `db_url`: the URL of the postgresql database to store the result dataset.
-+ `total_epoch`: the total number of epochs to train on this dataset.
++ `total_epochs`: the total number of epochs to train on this dataset.
 + `batch_size`: the training batch size.
 + `default_workflow_type`: the default exploring workflow type.
 Please refer to [programming guide](trinity_programming_guide.md) for more details.